beefoo/subway-inequality/README.md

 This will generate a .csv file for each of the subway lines in the folder `data/lines/{LINE SYMBOL}.csv` that contains a column `income` that represents the median household income of the station's surrounding area (census tracts.)

+These files have already been processed for [2017 data here](https://github.com/beefoo/subway-inequality/tree/master/data/lines).

 ## Generating music and visualization

 The following script generates both the audio and visuals for a single subway line and compiles it into a video.
 At the least you need to indicate a subway line's .csv file (`-data`) and an image that represent's the subway's bullet symbol (`-img`).